-If you have questions about what to look for in an FSAS solution or partner, let's connect.
-Our team of public safety industry veterans are ready and willing to help answer any questions and steer you in the right direction.
+If you have questions about what to look for in a fire station alerting solution or partner, let's connect.

+Our team of public safety industry veterans is ready and willing to help answer any questions and steer you in the right direction.

-For more information, please visit PURVIS.com.
+For more information, please visit PURVIS.com/station-alerting